 Yippee!
 3rd place in the Segora International Short Story competition 2016 for ‘Quark Soup’ – a competition judged by Amanda Hodgkinson (who wrote the bestseller ’22 Britannia Road’) and organised by Gordon and Jocelyn Simms.
 Congratulations to Fleur Smithwick (1st) and Anne Woodford (2nd), whose writing I admire enormously.
 I feel honoured to have my name alongside theirs on the announcement here.
 You can download and read Quark Soup here.

-My short story ‘Big Bones’, adapted from my novel-in-progress, was short-listed for the Sunderland Short Story Award 2016.
+One of my short stories, adapted from my novel-in-progress, was short-listed for the Sunderland Short Story Award 2016.

 I’m thrilled to announce that Watchword, the digital imprint of Impress Books, will be publishing my YA novel Tree Magic in January 2017.
 Here is the announcement on the Impress blog.
 You can find their website here.
 I also have an author page, and Tree Magic has its own page here.